j-a-valentine/GamblingSimulator/README.md

 	- A Blackjack object that handles interactions between BankAccounts and Roulette

 	- Added features that allow users to choose game and begin playing.

+	- All games supprt the fully functioning banking system and bets.